yelnats8/CITS3403-Website/README.md

     1. `flask db init`
     2. `flask db migrate -m "users table"`
     3. `flask db upgrade`
 4. ~~Run with `flask run`~~ Run with `python main.py` (This is because running with `flask run` for some reason gives a warning about WebSockets although I havent run into any problems with it yet.
-This is just to be safe)
+This is just to be safe).
+    - Chat ceases to work if you use `flask run` instead of `python main.py`